BAHistory of Art + Visual Culture

 Explore beyond the boundaries of traditional art history

-History of Art and Visual Culture at CCA expands the perspective of cultural critique by examining the intersection of art history and modern-day visual culture.
-Courses study everything from painting and sculpture to gaming and social media.
-You’ll learn from professional curators, historians, and gallerists how to think, write, and speak eloquently about the visual culture that surrounds you.
-The program culminates with a senior thesis you’ll present professionally.
-View sample course descriptions
+History of Art and Visual Culture at CCA expands the perspective of cultural critique by studying everything from art and architecture to fashion and social media.
+You’ll learn from professional curators, historians, and critics how to think, write, and speak eloquently about the visual culture that surrounds you.
+The program culminates with a senior thesis you present professionally.
+View sample course descriptions.

 Investigate ideas through every dimension